aalandev8/aalandev8/README.md

-# ♈ Hi!
-Im Facundo Duque.
+# 👨‍💻 Hi!
+I'm Facundo Duque.

-# 💫 About Me:
 Uruguayan programmer with a journey from frontend to backend.
 Passionate about merging both for robust development.
 Committed to daily learning and improvement

+# 💫 About Me:
+My passion for technology ignited at a young age, sparking a journey into the world of programming.
+From those initial steps, I've evolved into a versatile developer, seamlessly blending frontend and backend skills for comprehensive solutions.

+Beyond coding, my affection for technology is rivaled only by my love for cats.
+In the realm of programming and feline companionship, I find endless inspiration.
+Each line of code is a step in my ongoing adventure of learning and improvement.
+Join me on this tech-savvy and cat-loving journey!

 ## 🌐 Socials: